Ylianst/MeshCentral/docs/docs/install/index.md

 ![](images/2022-05-17-00-37-46.png)

 If will log you in automatically, no additional credentials needed.
-We can then follow the “Ubuntu 18.04 LTS” section above to complete the installation.
+We can then follow the `Ubuntu 18.04 LTS` section above to complete the installation.
 If you opt for a very small instance, it’s probably a good idea to skip installing MongoDB.
 Just to get started quickly, we can use the following commands:

 ```
 sudo apt update